 Can Flexibility Exercises Reduce Joint Pain?

 Many times, yes.
 Studies show improving flexibility can help arthritis pain as well as reduce knee pain, shoulder pain, and low back pain.
-While it really depends on what is causing the pain sensations, I've seen it myself; when I stretch a bit more, temporary pains subside.
+While it depends on what is causing the pain, I've seen this for myself; when I stretch a bit more, the pain temporarily subsides.

 Can Dynamic Stretching Help?

 Studies looking at flexibility and artery health have used static stretching.
-Dynamic stretching (ballistic or bouncy stretching) has its place sometimes, but when it comes to helping blood vessel integrity, studies cannot be located.
+Studies linking dynamic stretching (ballistic or bouncy stretching) to improving blood vessel integrity cannot be located.
+Its quite possible it has a similar effect; however, more research is needed.

 This is a common myth.
 Muscles are attached to our bones at two different points.
 Stretching does not change the attachment points of muscles to the bones.